MariaVla/pwa-nextjs-starter/README.md

 - yarn -v → 1.22.17

-## To run JSON server locally (our mock database) - Or use https://my-fake-json-server.herokuapp.com if working
+## To run JSON server locally (our mock database) - Or use https://my-fake-json-server.herokuapp.com if working [Heroku deploy deprecated]

 `$ yarn serve-json`